 A scholarship is gift aid.
 In most cases, scholarships do not have to be repaid if the enrollment period is completed.
-Scholarships are a valuable part of college financing and are typically given in recognition of a student's achievement.
-Most scholarship opportunities for graduate students come in the form of Fellowships, Assistantships, and Tuition Waivers and are offered by departments within the School or College.
-Please visit the Graduate School for more information.
-In addition, you are strongly encouraged to visit the Panther Scholarship Portal to complete a general application in order to be considered for UWM scholarships.
+Scholarships are a valuable part of college financing and are typically given in recognition of a student's achievements.
+Students are strongly encouraged to visit the Panther Scholarship Portal to complete a general application in order to be considered for UWM scholarships.